mapproxy/mapproxy/doc/configuration.rst

 ``bbox``
 """"""""

-The extend of your grid.
+The extent of your grid.
 You can use either a list or a string with the lower left and upper right coordinates.
 You can set the SRS of the coordinates with the ``bbox_srs`` option.
 If that option is not set the ``srs`` of the grid will be used.
 ::

   bbox: [0, 40, 15, 55]